Kava-Labs/switch/README.md

  2) Add a minimum of two cards.
 We suggest ETH and XRP to get started.

     - Add an Ethereum card using a private key.
 If you don't have a Kovan testnet account, get a private key and address from [this generator](https://vanity-eth.tk).
 Then load the address with testnet eth at [the Kovan testnet faucet](https://faucet.kovan.network/).
-    - Add an XRP card using a xrp secret.
-If you don't have a test xrp account, get a prefunded testnet secret from [the XRP testnet faucet](https://developers.ripple.com/xrp-test-net-faucet.html).
+    - Add an XRP card using a XRP secret.
+If you don't have a testnet account, generate a prefunded testnet account and secret from [the XRP testnet faucet](https://developers.ripple.com/xrp-test-net-faucet.html).
     > Switch will prompt you to securely deposit funds onto your cards as you add them.

  4) Click swap to exchange currencies.